OLYMPIC CHAMPION Tribute and Moments of Trip

 At around 16:00, as the weather improved, I headed outside once again.
 There, I spotted one of the biggest rivals of the OLYMPIC CHAMPION.
 It was the cruiseferry CRUISE EUROPA of Minoan Lines, which was heading towards Patras.

-Passing by the CRUISE EUROPA on the Gulf of Patras.
-She was built in Italy in 2009, having been one of four gigantic cruiseferries ordered by Italian enterprise Grimaldi Group.
+Passing by the CRUISE EUROPA on the the Patraic Gulf.
+She was built in Italy in 2009, having been one of four gigantic cruiseferries ordered by the Italian colossus Grimaldi Group.
 The first two, the CRUISE ROMA and the CRUISE BARCELONA, were finished in 2008 and were deployed on the Civitavecchia-Porto Torres-Barcelona line under Grimaldi Lines, the main company of the group.
 The other two were the CRUISE EUROPA and the CRUISE OLYMPIA, which were finished in 2009 and in 2010, respectively.
 They were assigned to Minoan Lines, though they are owned by Grimaldi Group.
 As a result, both ships carry the Italian flag, making them the only ships of Minoan Lines not to fly the Greek flag.
 They were both transferred back under the care of Grimaldi Lines in early 2017, though they are still operated by Minoan Lines.
 Hence, their hulls feature 'Grimaldi Minoan Lines' as their operator.

 Passing by the CRUISE EUROPA, which was spending her tenth overall season on the Adriatic Sea.
 She and her sister ship are the largest ferries operating in the Greek coastal service.
 But the OLYMPIC CHAMPION'S fleetmate, the EL.
 VENIZELOS, is the largest one flying the Greek flag.
 Her entry to service on the Patras-Igoumenitsa-Ancona line imposed a major threat to both ANEK Lines and Superfast Ferries, which eventually teamed-up two years later by launching the ANEK-Attica Group joint venture in 2011.
 Both the CRUISE EUROPA and the CRUISE OLYMPIA began operating on the Patras-Igoumenitsa-Ancona-Triste line in late 2012, and, beginning in 2017, they were deployed on the Patras-Igoumenitsa-Ancona-Venice line.
 This summer, they are due to make stops in Corfu, hence operating on the Patras-Igoumenitsa-Corfu-Ancona-Venice line.